 |Late (1950-1973)||Late Quenya||Sindarin|

 Second, while this lexicon provides Elvish-to-English translations, it does not provide a reverse dictionary of English-to-Elvish.
 Given Tolkien’s shifting linguistic conceptions, it can be difficult to pin down an exact English translation of many of his Elvish words.
 Furthermore, given the sparsity of the available Elvish vocabulary, there are many English words for which there is no Elvish equivalent.
-Often you will need to search for Elvish words that similar to your intended meaning if you cannot find an exact match.
+Often you will need to search for Elvish words that are similar to your intended meaning if you cannot find an exact match.
 There are several ways you can look for the Elvish translation of an English word in this lexicon:

 Finally, given the uncertain and ever-evolving nature of Elvish vocabulary and grammar, all interpretations of Tolkien’s languages are necessarily subjective, including those in this lexicon.
 In fact, many of these interpretations (again including this lexicon) are better designated as “Neo-Quenya” or “Neo-Sindarin”, which means they are extrapolations from Tolkien’s work rather than a precise representation of them.
 For a more nuanced understanding of the Elvish languages, you may wish to compare the vocabulary appearing in this lexicon with those in other Elvish word lists (TBD - this is doubly true given the current draft nature of this lexicon):

 Better yet, look at the original source material and formulate your own opinions on the meaning of Elvish words.
 Both this lexicon and the ones listed above have extensive references to Tolkien’s writings indicating the contexts in which various Elvish words originally appeared.